Laura Ward

 Chicken is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The second ingredient is chicken bone broth.
+The second ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a cat food, they are a common component in many wet products.

 The third ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.